hashicorp/consul/website/source/docs/agent/http/kv.html.markdown

 inside a transaction.
 If any operation fails, the transaction will be rolled back and none of the changes will be applied.

+If the transaction doesn't contain any write operations then it will be fast-pathed internally to an endpoint that works like other reads, except that blocking queries are not currently supported.
+In this mode, you may supply the "?stale" or "?consistent" query parameters with the request to control consistency.
+To support bounding the acceptable staleness of data, read-only transaction responses provide the `X-Consul-LastContact` header containing the time in milliseconds that a server was last contacted by the leader node.
+The `X-Consul-KnownLeader` header also indicates if there is a known leader.
+These won't be present if the transaction contains any write operations, and any consistency query parameters will be ignored, since writes are always managed by the leader via the Raft consensus protocol.

 The body of the request should be a list of operations to perform inside the atomic transaction, which looks like this: